 - Add brake fluid until the level reaches just below the MAX/Full mark.
 Do not fill the Audi brake reservoir above the maximum mark.

-Note that an Audi brake light staying on at startup can indicate a problem with the brake system but in some cases, it can be an issue with the charging system or battery.
+Note that an Audi brake light staying on at startup can indicate a problem with the brake system, but it can be an issue with the charging system or battery in some cases.